Rockies vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Nimmo brings a two-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .400 with a double, three triples, three walks and two RBI.
+- Nimmo enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .381 with a double, three triples, three walks and two RBI.

 Nimmo Recent Games